deekayen/aidstoscoutmastership/manuscript/introductory.md

 To the man who reads *Scouting for Boys* superficially there is a disappointing lack of religion in the book.
 But to him who tries it in practice the basic religion underlying it soon becomes apparent.
 This is not that of any particular church or sect, but it catches on to the boy without his knowing it, and gives him a Christianity for everyday practice, and not merely for Sunday wear.

-One writer has recently said of Scouting - "What are the Churches doing to deglect such a lever?"
+One writer has recently said of Scouting—"What are the Churches doing to deglect such a lever?"

 Well, they *are* beginning to use it now.